uzairmtx/FCA-uzair-bot/README.md

 ## Projects using this API:

 - [c3c](https://github.com/lequanglam/c3c) - A bot that can be customizable using plugins.
 Support Facebook & Discord.
-- [SMART-SHANKAR-BOT](https://github.com/SHANKAR-PROJECT/SMART-SHANKAR-BOT) - A simple Facebook Messenger Bot made by Smart Shankar.
+- [UZAIR-MTX-BOT](https://github.com/uzairdiwanibot/Mtx.git) - A simple Facebook Messenger Bot made by Uzair Rajput Mtx.